yulits/yulits/README.md

 Software development is my passion.
 I like to learn, discover and try new things.
 I grow and develop myself every single day.
 I just don't know how else it could be! :)

-- I’m currently working on clustering analysis
-- I’m currently learning machine learning methods and algorithms and plotly Dash (this is a really awesome visualization framework)
-- How to reach me: yulits@gmail.com
+How to reach me: yulits@gmail.com

 ### Languages and Tools: